arp242/nordavind/README.md

 Audio codecs
 ------------
-Nordavid uses the HTML5 `<audio>` element, while all current browsers support this quite well, there are some difference, notably, in the supported codecs.
+Nordavid uses the HTML5 `<audio>` element, while all current browsers support this reasonably well, there are some difference, notably, in the supported codecs.

 - Firefox and Opera will play Ogg Vorbis files
 - Internet Explorer and Safari will play MP3 files